Codeatron5000/formla/README.md

     // The status code for which the form should handle validation errors.
     validationStatusCode: 422,

+    // A callback to format the data before sending it.
+    formatData: (data) => data,

     // A callback that should turn the error response into an object of field
     // names and their validation errors.